Tag: Rio Grande Village Campground

 Because of those comments, we resolved to visit Big Bend on this Texas border hug adventure – but we almost missed out when we got sick.

 We woke up in Marathon, Texas with a bad cold.
-High winds and freezing temperatures thrashed our immune systems so severely that we almost cancelled the National Park experience of a lifetime.
+High winds and freezing temperatures thrashed our immune systems so severely that we almost canceled the National Park experience of a lifetime.

 With low fevers, sore throats and sniffles (thank The Chisos we weren’t thinking rationally) we set out on the 100 mile drive into the Big Bend wilderness.